xbach/docs/trezor-tech/translating.rst

 1. Register
 --------------------

 Please register by sending a request email to `support@bitcointrezor.com <mailto:support@bitcointrezor.com>`_ with subject “Translation myTrezor (Language)”.
-Should we need your help, we would ask you to register at `Weblate.com <https://hosted.weblate.com>`_ and provide you with access to the translation project of myTrezor.
+Should we need your help, we would ask you to register at `Weblate.org <https://hosted.weblate.org>`_ and provide you with access to the translation project of myTrezor.

-2. Enter Weblate & Choose language
+2. Log into Weblate & Choose language
 ------------------

+Log into Weblate and, using the provided link, navigate to SatoshiLabs / myTrezor project.

 Choose your language.
 In this example we are going to use Chinese.